 If you can’t come into the Research Center, our online genealogy has an amazing wealth of searchable records.
-These include the Aalgaard Photo Index, marriage and death records along with a wide variety of other information.
+These include the Aalgaard Photo Index from 1923-1951, marriage and death records indexes along with a wide variety of other information.
 This is a great place to start your search if you are from a distance.

-Our faithful volunteers have compiled a vast collection of newspaper obituaries of people who lived in Norman county from the early 1890’s to present day.
+Our faithful volunteers have compiled a vast collection of newspaper obituaries of people who lived in Norman county from the early 1890s to the present day.
 The Obituary Index can be found on online genealogy Individual obituaries can be obtained by request.

 Aalgaard Photo Collection

 In 2015 NCHS was awarded a Legacy Grant from the Minnesota Historical Society to digitize the over 10,000 negatives of Norman County families photographed by Arnie Aalgaard taken from 1923 to 1973.
-We currently have scanned and indexed the years 1923 to 1951.
+We have finally completed the scanning and indexing of the entire collection and the Index is located in the Research Center.
+The Index online is for the years 1923 to 1951.
 Check out the index to see if any of your family is in this treasure chest of photos.
 Anyone interested in obtaining a copy of a photo may order copies from NCHS.